-The Mission of the Adult Religious Education Program is to nurture and stimulate the religious and personal growth of the adult church community.
-We offer a varied and cohesive program within the context of the living Unitarian Universalist tradition and principles.
+The Adult Religious Education Program offers a varied program within the context of the Unitarian Universalist tradition and principles.

 CHILDCARE is available for all classes, upon request.
-To reserve childcare call the church office (972-424-8989) at least 48 hours in advance.
+To reserve childcare call the Church office (972-424-8989) at least 48 hours in advance.